Matthew Kramer

-Matthew Henry Kramer FBA (born 9 June 1959) is an American philosopher, currently Professor of Legal and Political Philosophy at the University of Cambridge and a Fellow of Churchill College, Cambridge.
+Matthew Henry Kramer FBA (born 9 June 1959) is an American philosopher, and is currently a Professor of Legal and Political Philosophy at the University of Cambridge and a Fellow of Churchill College, Cambridge.
 He writes mainly in the areas of metaethics, normative ethics, legal philosophy, and political philosophy.
 He is a leading proponent of legal positivism.
 He has been Director of the Cambridge Forum for Legal and Political Philosophy since 2000.
 He has been teaching at Cambridge University and at Churchill College since 1994.

 Career

-Kramer was born in Massachusetts and educated at Middleborough High School, Cornell University (B.A. in Philosophy) where he became a member of the Phi Beta Kappa Society, Harvard University (J.D.) and Cambridge University (Ph.D. in Philosophy and LL.D.).
+Kramer was born in Massachusetts and educated at Middleborough High School, Cornell University (B.A. in Philosophy) where he became a member of Phi Beta Kappa society, Harvard University (J.D.) and Cambridge University (Ph.D. in Philosophy and LL.D.).

-His seventeen books as author and four as editor, as well as his dozens of journal articles, range over many areas of legal, political and moral philosophy.
-He has received several major research awards including a Guggenheim Foundation Fellowship (2001) and a Leverhulme Trust Major Research Fellowship (2005).
+His twenty books as author and four as co-editor, as well as his dozens of journal articles, range over many areas of legal, political and moral philosophy.
+He has received several major research awards, including a Guggenheim Foundation Fellowship (2001) and a Leverhulme Trust Major Research Fellowship (2005).
 He is a subject editor for the Routledge Encyclopedia of Philosophy and is on the editorial board of the Oxford Studies in Political Philosophy, the American Journal of Jurisprudence, Law & Philosophy, Ratio Juris, and Legal Theory.
 He is also an Advisory Editor for the University of Bologna Law Review (general student-edited law journal).

 At the undergraduate level he lectures and supervises in Jurisprudence, and he also lectures on Topics in Legal & Political Philosophy in the postgraduate LL.M. program.
 At Cambridge, he is a graduate supervisor both for Ph.D. students in the Law Faculty and for M.Phil. and Ph.D. students in the Philosophy Faculty.

 He was a visiting professor at Hebrew University of Jerusalem in April 2009, and at Tel Aviv University in March 2012.

 In 2014 he was elected a Fellow of the British Academy, the United Kingdom's national academy for the humanities and social sciences.